 A 1 or 2 page cover letter describing the reasons for nomination (longer letters will be returned);

 A 2-4 page biosketch of the nominee in the NIH format;

 A full resume of the nominee; and

 Reprints (PDFs) of up to 10 publications.

-Advisory Committee for the The Ross Prize in Molecular Medicine The Ross Prize Advisory Committee is composed of the following six members representing The Feinstein Institute for Medical Research, the biomedical journal Molecular Medicine and the Karolinska Institutet: Christopher Czura (Molecular Medicine), Betty Diamond (Feinstein Institute for Medical Research), Peter Gregersen (Feinstein Instsitute for Medical Research), Klas Kärre (Karolinska Institutet), Lars Klareskog (Karolinska Institutet), and Kevin Tracey (Molecular Medicine).
+Advisory Committee for the The Ross Prize in Molecular Medicine The Ross Prize Advisory Committee is composed of the following six members representing The Feinstein Institute for Medical Research, the biomedical journal Molecular Medicine and the Karolinska Institutet: Christopher J Czura (Molecular Medicine), Betty Diamond (Molecular Medicine), Peter K Gregersen (The Feinstein Institute for Medical Research), Lars Klareskog (Karolinska Institutet), Klas Kärre (Karolinska Institutet), and Kevin J Tracey (The Feinstein Institute for Medical Research).
 Click here for more information.